cdsittampalam/documentation/docs/Partner API.md

 Using the Qredo App
 -------------------

-You can use the Qredo Desktop app to help you add other users as trusted parties, where they can be ordained as custodians or as counterparties in a transfer.
+You can use the Qredo Desktop app to help you add other users as trusted parties.
+Users that are trusted parties can be ordained as custodians, or be counterparties to a trade initiator in a transfer.
 If these users do not already exist in the app, you will need to register these users.
 For each trusted party user, you use the Qredo Signing app to make over-the-phone one-tap approvals where necessary.

 Sign Up for the Partner API
 ----------------------------